Prayers, Mass mark Migration Week

 Similar experiences often are described by people in other professions that require special certification or language skills, including nurses, teachers and doctors, Father Hastings said.
 “It continues to amaze me the amount of suffering they have to go through,” he said.

 And the Jan.
-12 event will be an opportunity to gain such understanding, walk with those in need, and offer prayers and support, he said.
+12 event was an opportunity to gain such understanding, walk with those in need, and offer prayers and support, he said.